Visa Application Channels

 Attire Specifications:

-Avoid hats, sunglasses, or headgear unless for religious purposes (should not obscure face).
-Minimize or remove jewelry and eyeglasses (except for medical reasons).
+• Avoid hats, sunglasses, or headgear unless for religious purposes, and it must not obscure the face • Minimize or remove jewelry and eyeglasses (unless for medical reasons)

 Technical Specifications:

-No horizontal flipping; natural features should be accurately depicted.
-Balanced exposure, no overexposed or underexposed areas.
+• No horizontal flipping; natural features must be accurately represented • Balanced exposure; avoid overexposed or underexposed areas

 Children and Infants:

-Mouth closed, eyes open and visible.
-No hands or objects in the frame.
-For infants, lay on a plain white surface, ensuring open eyes and closed mouth.
+• Mouth closed, eyes open and clearly visible • No hands or objects in the frame • For infants, place them on a plain white surface ensuring eyes are open and mouth is closed

 Common Mistakes to Avoid: